 When starting out with photography it is easy to become overwhelmed by the volume of information, range of gear and camera features available.
-Below is a list of tips that will help any beginner photographer as they start on their photography journey.
+Below is a list of tips that will help any beginner photographer improve their photos.

 Tips for Beginner Photographers